Lunch-box/SimpleOrderRouting/Readme.md

 Our journeys
 ------------
-+ __Journey1__: our goal for this first journey is to familiarize with the main concepts of SOR, and to implement a first and very simple SOR (mono-threaded, capable to cope with one execution strategy simultaneously, with everything located within the same .dll, etc.)
++ __Journey1__: our goal for this first journey is to familiarize ourselves with the main concepts of SOR, and to implement a first and very simple SOR (mono-threaded, capable to cope with one execution strategy simultaneously, with everything located within the same .dll, etc.)

 + __Journey2__: (TBD; but probably to make the SOR vertically scalable, allowing it to cope with multiple execution strategies simultaneously and with a proper performance test harness)

 Disclaimer
 ----------
-Since we pair most of the time, the identity of the commiter is not very relevant here.
+Since we pair most of the (lunch) time, the identity of the commiter is not very relevant.

 - - -